-Our small business forum met again in October.
-Packed full of top business ideas for small businesses throughout Norfolk and Suffolk.
+Our small business forum meetings are packed full of top business ideas for small businesses throughout Norfolk and Suffolk.

-Another busy meeting with some great businesses in the room!
-The main topics we discussed included pricing, reviews, podcasts and the content pyramid, webinars and case studies.
+Here’s a summary of a recent meeting where the main topics we discussed included pricing, reviews, podcasts and the content pyramid, webinars and case studies.

 How do you price your product or service?